On the structure of W-algebras in type A: Collapsing levels

 For $n\in\frac{1}{2}\Z$, denote by $\det(n)$ the determinant of the Shapovalov form restricted to the subspace of conformal weight $n$.
 For $n=1,2$, they are respectively given by

 Therefore, we are interested in the levels

 In Table \ref{Tab:Field contents for 2,2}, we summarize the strong generators which survive (indicated by $\checkmark$) in the simple quotient.
-The dropped-out strong generators lie in the maximal ideal through certain corrections by differential polynomials of strong generators of strictly lower conformal weights. { }
+The dropped-out strong generators lie in the maximal ideal through certain corrections by differential polynomials of strong generators of strictly lower conformal weights.
+The symbols $*_1,*_2$ indicate linear relations in the simple quotient, namely: